idiotWu/smooth-scrollbar/docs/caveats.md

 ## Performace issues

 This script is using `translate3d` to perform smooth scrolling.
 However, the larger the scrollable area is, the lower the performace will be.
-And scrolling may also be jittery and inconsistent on some old devices.
+And scrolling may also be jittery on some old devices.

 ## Incompatible with Pointer Event API